aisynahdah20/Covid-19_CXR_classification_vgg16/README.md

 ## Results

 Our trained model achieved a 93.75% accuracy, 94.5% precision, and 94% recall on the test dataset, demonstrating its effectiveness in COVID-19 detection.
-You can find more detailed performance metrics in the [results directory](results/).
+You can find confusion matrix and graphic visualization for accuracy and loss in the [results directory](results/).

 ## License